 But they’ll eat when they’re hungry.
 In fact, children are more attuned to their hunger than adults (we tend to eat out of boredom or because of habit).

 And the amount of food they really need is as big as their fist – which is a small amount.

-Our pediatrician confirmed this and ensured me every time we go in for a wellness check – every.time.
+Our pediatrician confirmed this and assured me every time we go in for a wellness check – every.time.
 She probably thinks I’m crazy.